Arknights: Gameplay

 The game also has a base-building aspect, which allows players to construct facilities and assign operators to them.
 This allows players to increase their resources in the manner of an incremental game.
 It features the usual array of free-to-play, gacha game mechanics, such as daily login rewards and randomized character acquisition through virtual currency which can be obtained by playing the game, through limited-time events, or optional in-app purchases using real currency.
 Because of the limited resources available (even if real money is spent), another layer of challenge lies in "internalizing multiple complex economic systems" and in prioritizing the right operators to recruit and develop in order to build a capable roster.
 Arknights players have created a number of internet resources and tools to assist in this effort.

-Seasonal gameplay events introduce more complex but optional difficulties and handicaps, such as the game's semi-quarterly Contingency Contract.
-Players are awarded with resources and medals exclusive to these events.
+Arknights feature several permanent game modes to introduce more complex mechanics to the game, and unlike the regular stages, these game modes do not consume sanity (the game's energy) to play and clear.
 A roguelike game mode, "Integrated Strategies", was added in 2022.
+A survival game mode, "Reclamation Algorithm", where players need to gather resources such as wood and build their base to fend off enemy raids was added in 2023.
+A game mode inspired by deck building games called Stationary Security Service was added in 2022.

+Aside from permanent game modes, Arknights features seasonal events that add more complex but optional challenges and handicaps, such as the semi-quarterly Contingency Contract.
+Trials for Navigator is a boss rush event where players must fend off multiple waves of enemies, including a boss, in a single operation.
+Icebreaker Games is a cooperative event where players can team up in real time to tackle challenges together.
+Duel Channel pits enemies against each other, with players guessing which side will win.
+Stronghold Protocol offers an autochess-like experience, while Vector Breakthrough challenges players with multi-battle combat scenarios and an evolving boss.
+These events reward players with resources and medals.